Driven-dissipative quantum mechanics on a lattice: Simulating a fermionic reservoir on a quantum computer

-To understand the oscillating behavior at long times, we compute the occupation number as a function of the gauge-invariant wavevector $k_m = k + \Omega t$.
-Fig.(\ref{fig:mom:dist}), shows $n(k_m)$ [from Eq.~(\ref{mom:dist})], where we replaced $k_m$ with $k + \Omega t$, as done in Ref.~\onlinecite{Han2012}, for different values of the driving field $\Omega$ at $\Gamma/\gamma = 0.1$.
+To understand the oscillating behavior at long times, we compute the occupation number as a function of the gauge-invariant wave vector $k_m = k + \Omega t$.
+Fig.~(\ref{fig:mom:dist}), shows $n(k_m)$ [from Eq.~(\ref{mom:dist})], where we replaced $k_m$ with $k + \Omega t$, as done in Ref.~\onlinecite{Han2012}, for different values of the driving field $\Omega$ at $\Gamma/\gamma = 0.1$.
 The momentum distribution shifts toward the driving field direction when $\Omega$ is increased, as expected since the electric field drives electrons in the direction of the field.
 When the field is large, the momentum distribution function loses its original shape and becomes sinusoidal with a smaller width (this is probably due to a tendency toward a Wannier-Stark ladder\cite{wannier}, but with broadening due to the dissipation).
 We compare our results with the exact solution and find excellent quantitative agreement between the RME and the exact solution for all values of the field strength.
 The LME predictions deviate from the exact solution when $\Omega$ is sufficiently large, as expected given the perturbative nature of the expansion in Eq.~(\ref{eq:expansion}) that we used to set the LME.
 We observe that for large field values the $n(k_m)$ profile obtained with the LME is shifted by a phase compared to the exact solution and its shape tends to a triangular wave rather than a sinusoidal.
 However, the amplitude and mean value of the oscillations appear to agree with the exact solution also for large $\Omega$.